AccelerationConsortium/ac-microcourses/docs/courses/data-science/overview.md

 # 📊 AI and Materials Databases for Self-driving Labs

 Unleash the power of data science in the realm of self-driving laboratories.
 This remote, asynchronous course empowers you to apply data science concepts to materials discovery tasks.
-You'll create Bayesian optimization scripts using the Ax Platform, explore advanced optimization topics, and use the Honegumi template generator to create an advanced optimization setup for a materials discovery task.
-Additionally, you'll learn to share your findings by uploading datasets to FigShare, creating benchmark models with scikit-learn, and hosting models on HuggingFace.
+You'll create Bayesian optimization scripts, explore advanced optimization topics, and adapt templates to create an advanced optimization setup for a materials discovery task.
+Topics will include multi-objective, constrained, high-dimensional, multi-fidelity, batch, asynchronous, and domain-aware Bayesian optimization.
+Additionally, you'll learn to share your findings by uploading datasets to a data repository, creating benchmark models, and hosting models on data science platforms.

 ![](./images/ax-repo/bo_1d_opt.gif)
 *Animation of 1D Bayesian Optimization: A Gaussian Process surrogate model can be used with an acquisition function to seamlessly transition from exploration to optimization in noisy settings.
 Source: [https://ax.dev/docs/bayesopt.html](https://ax.dev/docs/bayesopt.html)*